Alumni Spotlight: Ellie Schofield

 Ellie Schofield (pictured left above) is a Willow graduate from the class of 2016.
 She is currently a senior attending Princeton Day School.
 At Princeton, she plays ice hockey and lacrosse, and she is involved in an environmental group.
-In her junior year, she attended a semester school called The Mountain School
+In her junior year, she attended a semester school called The Mountain School, located in Vermont.

 How did Willow prepare you for high school?